 It’s an age-old saying, but it’s true: honesty really is the best policy, especially when it comes to matters of the wallet.
 Hiding secret debt can not only damage your individual financial wellbeing, but it can have an impact on your personal relationships, too.
 Sure, money can be an uncomfortable topic to approach, even with people you trust with your life.
 However, keeping a financial issue a secret now to avoid bickering could lead to a bigger, worse argument further down the line.

 If you don’t feel comfortable approaching your loved ones for help, but still think you need help getting on top of your financial situation, then you’re not alone.
 There are plenty of specialist organisations out there that can help.
-Check out the Money Advice Service and their free budget planning tool.
+Check out the Money Helper and their free budget planning tool.
 You can even get personalised analysis of your spending, and tips to help you plan your spending more effectively.

 Research conducted by Opinium Research between 26 to 30 May 2017 amongst 2004 nationally representative UK adults

 Debt not secured by underlying asset.
 Unsecured debt includes credit card and overdraft debt, store cards, personal loans, but excludes student debt and mortgages.
 A mortgage is debt secured against the value of a house